 Public Health Tests Available to Wisconsin Citizens

-Click test names for more information about that test (see also the WDNR page, Identify Your Water’s Symptoms), or Click here for prices.
+Click test names for more information about that test (see also the WDNR page, Identify Your Water’s Symptoms and Drinking Water, Groundwater and Wells Publications), or Click here for prices.

 • Arsenic: Arsenic is a toxic element that occurs naturally in soil, bedrock and groundwater.
 Exposure to high levels of arsenic has been shown to dramatically increase the risk of cancer, circulatory disorders and other health problems.
 Arsenic in drinking water has become a major public health issue in Wisconsin, especially in the Fox River valley.
 Public health officials recommend that people with private wells in Winnnebago, Outagamie or Brown Counties have their water periodically tested for arsenic.